gmum/dl-mo-2021/README.md

 - (~20%) Miniproject 1: We will together work on a specific topic and explore few ideas around it that illustrate concepts in Stationary World

 - (~60%) Project

+Specific gradient for Project and Mini-Project will be announced later.

 Your grade will calculates as follows: